 - Back to Amsterdam, including Keukenhof Gardens (NL)

-We’ll take you through each port and what we did in each area to help you decide if this is the best itinerary for you.
+We'll take you through each port and what we did in each area.
+We hope it will help you decide if this, or something similar, is the best itinerary for you.

 We want to take a minute to note how wonderful Emerald Waterways was.
 We can't stress enough that the right cruise line can make or break your trip and we felt like we were in good hands with the crew and staff on Emerald.
 There was so much to do on the ship and we loved that the cost was all inclusive of all meals, beer and wine for lunch/dinner, excursions and gratuities.
 We had a few simple options for upgrades in two cities in particular, which we mention below in regards to Delft and Bruges.
 This took any budgeting guesswork out of the equation, letting us focus our attention on enjoying the trip, not our wallets.